vermion/sigma/README.md

 There are three sensor types with time stamps.

 Solution is built around a ASP .Net Core 3.0 API project.
-A background service fetches data from the blob and stores the data in memory.
+A background service fetches data from the blob and stores the data in-memory.
 Each sensor is represented by its own class that inherits from an abstract base class.
 By using polymorphism it is possible to add new sensor types to the project and encapsulating functionality such as for example converting and returning temperature as fahrenheit. https://sigma-exercise.azurewebsites.net/sensordata/fordevice/?deviceId=dockan&sensorType=temperature&startDate=2019-01-10 This endpoint will automatically convert temperature data to fahrenheit.
 This is just to demonstrate the idea of polymorphism.